imsauravroy007/ProjectVisSSO/README.md

 Prerequisites -:

 Make sure .net 4.0 is installed
-Use VS2010 with Identity and Access tools installed (VISX) Install Windows Identity Framework 4.0 SDK
+Use VS2010 with Identity and Access tools installed (VSIX) Install Windows Identity Framework 4.0 SDK
 Supported langauge vb.net as of now